 7. Dip your toes in CRM

 Customer relationship management (CRM) tools can help you make better sense of the customer journey.
 Equally, they can help engage with the right prospects and create better content to drive results.
-Some social media tools feature a social CRM that can save hours of work and help attract quality leads.
-The right tool will let you do both, store contact details for easy access and email your contacts without leaving the dashboard.
+If you work with B2B clients, it may be worth investigating the marketing funnel to uncover quick wins.

 8. Use your SEO knowledge

 SEO and social media are closer than ever, so you don’t want to be missing out on the benefits of implementing the right practices.
 Use keywords in your social media posts, add hashtags when appropriate and create good backlinks where possible.
 Invest time in updating local listings and your social media profiles with fresh, keyword-driven copy.